Gruma Corporation trademark lawsuit leads to a business’ rebranding

 "We would probably not have done it as soon as this had it not been for the lawsuit," Mexican Restaurants spokesman Larry Harrison told the news source.
 "Since we bought Mission Burrito in 1996, we have always wanted to rebrand, it's like buying a house, you want to make it your own."

 Even though any legal battle can go on for many years, but debates over trademarks, copyright and intellectual property creates a wide range of challenges.
 Mexican Restaurants did have a trademark for its restaurants, but it wasn't enough to convince Judge Schneider.
-Startups can protect themselves from these type of legal battles if they are actively collaborating with an attorney for small business
+Startups can protect themselves from these type of legal battles if they are actively collaborating with an attorney for small business.

-Categorised in:
+Categorised in: Intellectual Property Law

 This post was written by